ksu-cs-textbooks/cis300/content/strings/stringbuilder-impl.md

 You can obtain a program containing the complete **class** definition by creating a Git repository (see ["Git Repositories"](/appendix/vs/repos)) using
-[this URL](https://classroom.github.com/a/u_vizKQg).
+[this URL](https://classroom.github.com/a/Nxy4T-la).
 This program is a modification of the program used in [the previous section](/strings/stringbuilders) to compare the performance differences between using
 **string**s or **StringBuilder**s when building **string**s a
 character at a time.
-Its only modification is to use this **StringBuilder** class, defined within a [class library](/appendix/vs/class-libraries), instead of the class defined in the .NET Framework.
-By running the program on long **string**s, you can verify that the performance of this **StringBuilder** class is comparable to that of the **StringBuilder** in the .NET Framework.
+Its only modification is to use this **StringBuilder** class, defined within a class library, instead of the class defined in .NET.
+By running the program on long **string**s, you can verify that the performance of this **StringBuilder** class is comparable to that of the **StringBuilder** in .NET.

 Now that we have the details of a **StringBuilder** implementation, we can begin to see why it is so much more efficient to build a **string**